hildogjr/easyinverter/README.md

 The publication of academics works contend results using this project if conditioned to a ACKNOLEGMENT and citation of this repository in the "acknolegment part" of the article/paper.

 You may use this text:
-"The authors are grateful to the easyInverter's work team by the hardware project, avaliable at <<https://github.com/hildogjr/easyInverter>>"
+"The authors are grateful to the easyInverter's work team by the inverter project, which is avaliable at <<https://github.com/hildogjr/easyInverter>>"

-The original schematic and PCB file are in Altium 14, the GEBERs and PDF are provided.
+The original schematic and PCB file are in Altium 14, the GEBERs and schematic PDF are provided in the [Assemblies folder](https://github.com/hildogjr/easyInverter/tree/master/Assemblies).

 ---